 - 1. At the time of the overtime assignment, the employee shall make his/her election to be paid for said time or have said overtime entered into the appropriate compensatory time account.
-Once overtime is so entered, it cannot be exchanged for pay. - 2.
+Except as provided herein, compensatory time cannot be exchanged for pay. - 2.
 No more than eighty hours of compensatory time can be accumulated and maintained on the employee's account at any one time. - 3.
 In determining capability for taking compensatory time off at a given time, due regard shall be given to: - a.
 The wishes of the employee; - b.
 Date of application for specific time off; and - c.
 Seniority (in the event of multiple requests).

-Compensatory time off will not be allowed at times when staffing of any department is not possible without bringing in other personnel to meet minimum staffing requirements.
+Compensatory time off may not be used at times when staffing of any department is not possible without bringing in other personnel to meet minimum staffing requirements.